fullstack-decal/fullstackdecal/src/pages/course-policies.md

 Please do not expect TAs to debug your code.
 This is not a good use of their time, and part of the goal of this course is to turn you into a great tester and debugger.
 However, the TAs can help you find and fix your bugs.

 ## Discussion Forum
-All important course announcements will be made on Piazza.
-We will be automatically enrolling everyone.
+All important course announcements will be made on Piazza and Slack.

 ## Piazza Etiquette
 - Search before posting.
 Your question may have already been answered by us or other students in the past.
 Reading other students' posts will let you refine your question, and gives us more time to answer new questions.